valentin-deschaintre/Guided_fine_tuning_SVBRDF/Readme.md

     import tensorflow.compat.v1 as tf
     tf.disable_v2_behavior()

 It is based on python 3.X, numpy, imageio and opencv for python.
+The code was tested on Tensorflow 1.14.

 ## Running the finetuning
 **First download the pre trained weights here: https://repo-sam.inria.fr/fungraph/large_scale_materials/saved_weights.zip**